 Quick-Reference Guide

 This high altitude baking chart gives you a practical first-pass starting point in under a minute.
-Pick your altitude band, apply the core adjustments, use the bake-type overlay to set priorities, then run one controlled test batch.
+Pick your elevation band, adjust flour, liquid, sugar, leavening, oven temperature, and bake time, then use the bake-type overlay to set priorities for cakes, cookies, breads, brownies, or banana bread.
 If you have bounced between conflicting baking blog tips, this page gives you one consistent system.

 How to Use This Chart in 60 Seconds